THE OUTLETS SHONAN HIRATSUKA Guide: Shopping, Outlet Appliances, and Local Flavors

 more

-Ikebana or kado ("the way of the flowers") is an original form of Japanese art that involves an arrangement of a variety of plants.
+Ikebana or kado ("the way of the flowers") is an original form of Japanese art that involves arranging flowers, tree branches, and leaves into a vessel.

 Historical Technique Inspired by Buddhism